ncoghlan/misc/notes/python3/questions_and_answers.rst

 changes in 3.4 (such as including pip and adding the Scripts directory to the PATH on Windows along with the main Python directory) were based directly on concerns reported by those organisers, that outcome seems likely, but can't be taken for granted at this point.
+(We may also end up disrupting that change by backporting those usability enhancements to a Python 2.7 maintenance release - with the evolution of the Python 2 platform moving out of the standard library and into the broader ecosystem, making that system more accessible is a logical exception to the usual maintenance guidelines).

 As far as the scientific community goes, they were amongst the earliest adopters of Python 3 - I assume the reduced barriers to learnability were